mia-platform/crud-service/docs/60_Usage_Best_Practices.md

 #### Drawbacks

-- IT may introduce performance overhead when retrieving large result sets, especially if sorting is complex.
+- It may introduce performance overhead when retrieving large result sets, especially if sorting is complex.
 - If the data changes during pagination, it may lead to missing or duplicate records on subsequent pages.

 ### Stream